 Displacement and Disappearances

-More than 4 million Iraqis have been displaced since 2003, including almost 2 million children.
+Between 2003 and 2013, 4 million Iraqis were displaced, including almost 2 million children.
 After 2006 the total number of internally displaced peopls (IDPs) in the country was one of the highest in the world, at 2.7 million and 1.7 million refugees were stranded in neighbouring countries, mainly Syria and Jordan.
-Internal displacement is now down to 1.3 million but many of these families are living in appalling conditions with fundamental needs such as food, shelter, clean water, health and education not being met.
 Internally displaced children are particularly vulnerable.
 They are often victims of crime, exploitation and abduction.
-According to an UNHCR report, 2009, 2o% of internally displaced and 5% of returnee families reported cases of missing children.
+According to an UNHCR report, 2009, 20% of internally displaced and 5% of returnee families reported cases of missing children.
 This amounted to around 93 500 children who had disappeared as a result of violence, kidnapping, abduction or forced recruitment by armed forces.

 Other Issues facing Iraq’s children